The Paris Palais de Tokyo Museum

 It was originally meant to be home to a museum of modern art, but over the years it has seen many different projects, museums and exhibitions come and go, and then was left empty for a few years, before a new pioneering initiative was put in place.

-And by 2012, the Palais de Tokyo had expanded its surface area down towards the River Seine from approximately 8000 square metres of space up to an impressive 22,000 suqare metres, which now makes this one of the largest sites in Europe devoted entirely to contemporary creativity.
+And by 2012, the Paris Palais de Tokyo museum had expanded its surface area down towards the River Seine from approximately 8000 square metres of space up to an impressive 22,000 suqare metres, which now makes this one of the largest sites in Europe devoted entirely to contemporary creativity.

 So with its spirit of adventure, the spaces made available for artists and the ever changing exhibitions on display, the Palais de Tokyo is still just as popular today as it was when it first opened, if not even more so, and it is certainly a venue that all the family can enjoy.

-Visiting Palais de Tokyo in Paris
+Visiting the Paris Palais de Tokyo museum

-The Palais de Tokyo is situated in the 16th Arrondissement and travels right down to the River Seine, and it is open from noon through to midnight on a Wednesday to Monday, yet it is always closed on a Tuesday and on certain major national French holidays such as 1st May, etc.
+The Paris Palais de Tokyo museum is situated in the 16th Arrondissement and travels right down to the River Seine, and it is open from noon through to midnight on a Wednesday to Monday, yet it is always closed on a Tuesday and on certain major national French holidays such as 1st May, etc.

 Contemporary art at Palais de Tokyo